inboudayo/nano-mvp/README.md

 ## Installation

-Nano requires PHP >= 5.4.
+Nano has a minimum requirement of PHP >= 5.4, but PHP 7 is strongly recommended.
 After downloading, you'll find the following file structure.

 * **lib**
   * **framework**